HEnquist/realfft/README.md

 ## RealFFT: Real-to-complex FFT and complex-to-real iFFT based on RustFFT

+This library is a wrapper for RustFFT that enables performing FFT of real-valued data.
+The API is designed to be as similar as possible to RustFFT.

-This library is a wrapper for RustFFT that avoids the need of converting the data to complex before performing a FFT.
+Using this library instead of RustFFT directly avoids the need of converting real-valued data to complex before performing a FFT.
 If the length is even, it also enables faster computations by using a complex FFT of half the length.
 It then packs a 2N long real vector into an N long complex vector, which is transformed using a standard FFT.
 It then post-processes the result to give only the first half of the complex spectrum, as an N+1 long complex vector.